RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

             authority: AAD_APP_OAUTH_AUTHORITY
             authorityHost: AAD_APP_OAUTH_AUTHORITY_HOST
       ```
-      > Note: Replace the value of "name" with your expected AAD app name.
+      > Note: Replace the value of "name" with your expected Microsoft Entra app name.

-    - Add following lines under `provision` to configure AAD app with AAD app template in the step 1.
+    - Add following lines under `provision` to configure Microsoft Entra app with Microsoft Entra app template in the step 1.
       ```
       - uses: aadApp/update
         with:
           manifestPath: "./aad.manifest.json"
           outputFilePath : ./build/aad.manifest.${{TEAMSFX_ENV}}.json
       ```
-      > Note: Replace the value of "manifestPath" with the relative path of AAD app manifest noted in step 1.
+      > Note: Replace the value of "manifestPath" with the relative path of Microsoft Entra app manifest noted in step 1.
             For example, './aad.manifest.json'

    In `teamsapp.local.yml` only:
-    - Update `file/createOrUpdateJsonFile` under `provision` to add AAD related configs to local debug service.
+    - Update `file/createOrUpdateJsonFile` under `provision` to add Microsoft Entra related configs to local debug service.
       ```
       - uses: file/createOrUpdateJsonFile
         with: